snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r65-scarlet-rosefinch.md

 <h2><a name="dynamodb">4.
 Loading configuration from DynamoDB</a></h2>

 The command-line arguments to Scala Kinesis Enrich have also changed.
-It used to be the case that you provided a `--config` argument, pointing to a HOCON file with configuration for the app, together with an optional `--enrichments` argument, pointing to a directory containing the JSON configurations for the enrichments you wanted to make use of:
+It used to be the case that you provided a `--config` argument, pointing to a [HOCON][hocon] file with configuration for the app, together with an optional `--enrichments` argument, pointing to a directory containing the JSON configurations for the enrichments you wanted to make use of:

 ```
 ./scala-kinesis-enrich-0.4.0 --config my.conf --enrichments path/to/enrichments